 Reporting of court hearings will of course be changed dramatically as a result, even if what we will hear will be limited to 140 characters.
 But it is part of what may turn out to be a significant modernisation of the judicial system in England, and maybe also elsewhere.
 It may also help to build up a picture of the courts as an institution more in tune with the age on which they are required to issue judgement.
 Most courts still have a ‘look and feel’ of a place where the telephone is only barely known, never mind Twitter.
 It is important not to confuse dignity with antiquity, and this is a step in the right direction.

-I don’t anticipate that judgements will now be published in 140 characters, but it may be that they will not contain puzzled queries about the meaning of online social networking.Explore posts in the same categories: law, technology comment below, or link to this permanent URL from your own site.
+I don’t anticipate that judgements will now be published in 140 characters, but it may be that they will not contain puzzled queries about the meaning of online social networking.law, technology comment below, or link to this permanent URL from your own site.